The Effects Of Neurotransmitters Tend To Be

 • Regulation of Sleep: Neurotransmitters such as serotonin and GABA help regulate sleep cycles.
 Disruptions in these neurotransmitter systems can cause insomnia or other sleep disorders.

 • Control of Appetite: Neurotransmitters influence appetite and feeding behavior.
-For instance, neuropeptide Y stimulates appetite, while serotonin can suppress it.
+Here's one way to look at it: neuropeptide Y stimulates appetite, while serotonin can suppress it.

 • Cognitive Functions: Neurotransmitters are essential for cognitive functions such as learning, memory, and attention.
 Acetylcholine, for example, is crucial for memory and learning.